Updated: 11th February 2021

 Begbies Traynor can contact HMRC on your behalf.
 We have local offices and an excellent history of successful negotiations.

 The introduction of HMRC’s Time to Pay arrangement indicates an understanding of the problems facing limited companies in this challenging economy, and a willingness to assist businesses facing genuine cash flow problems.
+A TTP arrangement can be implemented to cover a variety of tax arrears including VAT.

 This formal agreement with HMRC allows you extra time to pay your tax bill, with certain caveats: